 There are a number of factors that judges will look at when determining the outcome of a custody trial.
 While this means that the final decision is out of your hands, it does not mean that you cannot present the best possible argument for yourself to take legal custody of your children.
 Follow the advice below to give yourself the best chance in front of a family court judge.

 Don't wait until the last minute to get everything squared away for your trial.
-Hire an experienced family law attorney to help you know what to expect and fully understand the laws surrounding divorce and child custody cases.
+Hire an experienced Colorado Springs family attorney to help you know what to expect and fully understand the laws surrounding divorce and child custody cases.
 The better you understand the situation, the more success you will have in influencing the decision.

 Analyze Your Living Situation